Summary

 Notable Quotes

-"My job wasn't going to be doing good IA.
-It was figuring out how to be allowed to do good IA."
+"My job wasn’t to do good IA, it was figuring out how to be allowed to do good IA."

-"Getting from terrible to not terrible is a lot more challenging than from fine to good."
+"Getting from terrible to not terrible is often more challenging than going from good to delightful."

 More Videos